fbpx ...

 For example, rather than buying shares of a company for $100 with a built-in capital gain of $50, the buyer can basically buy those same shares for the same $100 with minimal capital gains included in the purchase price.
 The net result of that can make for significant tax savings for the buyer as their cost basis in the acquired firm is basically zero.
 However, the same can’t be said for the business seller & that can make for some adverse tax implications when it comes time to pay taxes on the sale proceeds.

-Would a seller want a sale to be designated as a 338(h)(10) transaction?
+Would a seller want a 338(h)(10) sale?

 The answer is slightly complicated.
 In short, a 338(h)(10) might create a negative tax consequence for you as the seller because it treats some or all of the proceeds like you’re earning ordinary income, rather than as a capital gain.